fadhilnapis/SIG-FSTM/README.md

 **SIG is a Special Interest Group created to make KUIS students ..**
   * More productive in this digital world.
   * Well exposes in IT.
-  * Communicate with other coder.
+  * Communicate with the other coder.
   * Learn new things faster with the community.
   * Have a good discussion about techie stuff among communities.